Module 14.7: RKE2 - Enterprise Hardened Kubernetes

 4. Security Pillar 2: CIS Hardening by Default

 Section titled “4.
-Security Pillar 2: CIS Hardening by Default”The CIS (Center for Internet Security) Kubernetes Benchmark contains over 100 pages of requirements for securing a cluster.
-On a standard kubeadm install, you typically start with a 40% pass rate.
+Security Pillar 2: CIS Hardening by Default”The Center for Internet Security (CIS) Kubernetes Benchmark is an exhaustive, heavily researched document containing over 100 pages of strict requirements for securing a cluster against modern threat vectors.
+On a standard, vanilla kubeadm installation, an organization typically achieves a dismal 30-40% pass rate right out of the box, necessitating weeks of complex remediation work.

 The profile Flag

-profile: "cis-1.23"Stop and think: If the CIS profile automatically forces the
+profile: "cis-1.8"Stop and think: If the CIS profile automatically forces the

 restrictedPod Security Standard, what will happen to a legacy application that requires root access if you migrate it to RKE2 without modifying its manifest?(Answer: The API Server will block the deployment entirely.
 To run it, you would need to explicitly exempt the namespace from the Pod Security Admission controller, though doing so would violate the CIS benchmark for that specific workload.)

-- Pod Security Admissions (PSA): It forces the
+- Pod Security Admissions (PSA): RKE2 forces the

-Section titled “5.
-Networking: The CNI Landscape”RKE2 is unique in its CNI strategy.
-While k3s uses Flannel for simplicity, RKE2 defaults to Canal, but supports the “big three” enterprise options.
+Section titled “6.
+Networking: The CNI Landscape”RKE2 takes a highly opinionated approach to cluster networking, departing significantly from its lightweight sibling, k3s.
+While k3s utilizes Flannel purely for its operational simplicity, RKE2 defaults to Canal, but robustly supports the “big three” enterprise Container Network Interfaces natively.

 CNI Comparison Matrix